 Viterbo University Admissions, 900 Viterbo Drive, La Crosse, WI 54601

-For advising and enrollment related questions:
+For course availability, advising, or enrollment related questions:

 Advising, 900 Viterbo Drive, La Crosse, WI 54601